Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow European Fan Palms From Seed

 You can grow European fan palms from seed if you are patient.
-Start your seeds in the spring after your last frost either outdoors in zone 8 or higher or indoors.
+Start your seeds in the spring after your last frost either outdoors in zone 8 or warmer, or indoors.
 Before planting, soak the seeds overnight to soften the hard seed coat.
 Plant them ¼ inch deep and keep moist.
 It will take 2 to 3 weeks for them to germinate.

 © 2020 Caren White